Union Station (Erie, Pennsylvania): Amtrak

 Amtrak's Lake Shore Limited arrives at Union Station twice daily, westbound from New York Penn Station and Boston South Station, and eastbound from Chicago Union Station, with scheduled arrivals in the middle of the night and in the early morning, respectively, as of 8 April 2017.
 Union Station is on the Lake Shore Subdivision, the CSX Transportation main line from Erie to Buffalo, New York, at railroad milepost 86.9.
 It is 436 mi east of Chicago, 523 mi west of New York City, and 723 mi from Boston.
 The next station west of Erie is Cleveland, and eastbound is Buffalo–Depew.
-The station was the 15th busiest in Pennsylvania during fiscal year 2021 with an annual ridership of 9,001 passengers, a decrease of 11.5 percent from the previous year.
+The station was the 15th busiest in Pennsylvania during fiscal year 2025 with an annual ridership of 18,294 passengers, a increase of 1.4 percent from the previous year.

 Service on the Lake Shore Limited consists of reserved coach and business class seating, and Viewliner sleeping accommodations.
 As the Erie station is not equipped with a ticket office, nor Amtrak's Quik-Trak ticket machines, all tickets from the station have to be pre-paid.
 The station is, however, equipped with a waiting room and public restrooms.
 The Erie Metropolitan Transit Authority's Route 20A, the downtown circulator, provides service between the station and downtown Erie.
 The bus only operates, however, at the scheduled arrival time of the eastbound Lake Shore Limited.